-Beverly Hills plastic surgeon Dr. Marc Mani also suggests you take your diet very seriously, as it can have a direct impact on your recovery rate and even minimize scarring.
-“Diet is a huge factor in healing,” informs Dr. Mani.
+Beverly Hills plastic surgeon Dr. Marc Mani also suggests that you take your diet very seriously, as it can have a direct impact on your recovery rate, and even minimize scarring.
+“Diet is a huge factor in healing,” says Mani.
 “By following a very specific diet, both preoperatively and postoperatively, patients can reduce swelling and inflammation while ensuring optimal healing of the incision.”

 Inversely, bad eating habits can worsen inflammation, decrease collagen synthesis (needed for scar and skin formation), slow down your body’s immune activity, and decrease the strength of connective tissues.

-If you are considering any type of plastic surgery procedure, it’s highly advised that you follow a healthy pre- and post-surgery diet.
+If you are considering any type of plastic surgery procedure, it’s highly recommended that you follow a healthy pre- and post-surgery diet.
 Let’s talk about how you can do that.

-Essentially, your diet should consist of fresh, natural products.
-“Focus on eating real foods — foods that are God’s creation, not man-made,” advises Dr. Grossman.
+Essentially, the best foods to eat before surgery are fresh, natural products.
+“Focus on eating real foods — foods that are God’s creation, not man-made,” advises Grossman.
 “Cooking from scratch will prepare your body and is the key to success.
-Anything else that comes from a box, can or container should be avoided.”
+Anything else that comes from a box, can, or container should be avoided.”

-To kickstart your day, both Dr. Mani and Dr. Grossman suggest that you consume a burst of berries such as strawberries, blueberries and raspberries.
-These contain potent levels of antioxidants and nutrients that are readily absorbed by the body and help support it in many of its functions.
+To kickstart your day, both Mani and Grossman suggest that you consume a burst of berries such as strawberries, blueberries, and raspberries.
+These contain potent levels of antioxidants and nutrients that are readily absorbed by the body to help support it in many of its functions.

-Throughout the day you should then minimize carbohydrates (bread, rice, pasta, potatoes), and instead rely on an abundance of non-starchy vegetables as your predominant source of carbs.
+Throughout the day, you should minimize carbohydrates (bread, rice, pasta, potatoes), and instead rely on an abundance of non-starchy vegetables as your predominant source of carbs.